Fear is a natural and expected emotion to feel when faced with the unknown.

 Sometimes fear is just wrapped up in our minds and thoughts.
 Airing it out can help us pull the fear out of a new or uncomfortable situation.

-You can try talking about the fear with a trusted friend, counselor, or someone who is looking to do the thing that you want to do.
+You can try talking about the fear with a trusted friend, therapist, or someone who is looking to do the thing that you want to do.

 They may be able to provide additional support, help, or context that alleviates that fear.
 You may find that expressing your fear takes some of the weight out of it because you are no longer agonizing over it silently.